nickedwards109/Clamp-Miller/README.md

-This software prompts the user to provide inputs for the geometry and machining parameters to machine a a clamp to be used in milling workholding applications.
-It then generates a CNC milling G-code program which will machine the clamp.
+Mill-Clamp is a CNC programming utility that creates a CNC program which can be used to machine a clamp for milling workholding applications.
+The output CNC program can be interpreted by a 3-axis CNC machine running [GRBL](https://github.com/grbl/grbl), and the toolpath can be visually previewed at [Q'n'dirty toolpath simulator](https://nraynaud.github.io/webgcode/).

 The generated program only controls feed motions and feedrate speeds.
 Other control-specific parameters, such as spindle speed, coolant control, tool numbers, etc. will have to be manually added to this program before running it in the CNC machine.